RASPBERRY PI GETTING STARTED SERIES

 You may not feel like it, but you know enough Python to be able to manipulate simple hardware connected to your Raspberry Pi.
-In this chapter, you will assemble a simple circuit that contains an LED and a button.
+In this lesson, you will assemble a simple circuit that contains an LED and a button.
 Once you have your circuit ready, you’ll learn how to work with it through several simple Python scripts.

 Before you plug anything to your Raspberry Pi’s header pins, you must shut it down and remove the USB power cable.
 Unlike the Arduino, the Raspberry Pi is much more sensitive to things like static electricity and short circuits.
 It is easy to damage it.
 By turning off power, you protect your Raspberry Pi